TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/Preparation/Index.rst

 Handling deprecations
 =====================

-TYPO3 promises a certain amount of backwards-compatibility between versions:
+TYPO3 aims to provide a reliable backwards compatibility between versions:

--  Minor versions are always backwards-compatible
+-  Minor versions are always backwards compatible

 -  Major versions may contain breaking changes - normally these are deprecated in the version before

+-  Most breaking changes usually happen in the first Sprint Release

-Here is an example.
-If the TYPO3 team decides that an API method is no longer useful and should be removed they will first add a deprecation notice for the next major version and will remove that method only in the major version after that.
-So for example a method getting deprecated in version 9 will only be removed in version 10.
+If PHP classes, methods, constants, functions or parameters should be removed, they will be *marked as deprecated* first and not removed until the next major release of TYPO3.
+For example: a method that gets deprecated in version 9.4.0 will remain fully functional in all 9.x.x releases, but will be removed in version 10.

-This methodology gives you one major version (usually 1 1/2 years) advance notice of any changes you need to make to your code to stay compatible to coming TYPO3 versions.
+This strategy gives developers sufficient time to adjust their TYPO3 extensions, assuming many agencies upgrade from one LTS release to the next (usually 1.5 years).

 If you notice some API you are using is deprecated, you should look up the corresponding changelog entry and see how to migrate your code corresponding to